amsterdamharu/homebrew-redux/README.md

 ### Install

-I would not advice you to use this in projects since it is in development as created as a learning exercise for me, that's why it's not on nmp.
+I would not advice you to use this in projects since it is in development and created as a learning exercise for me, that's why it's not on nmp.

 You can add a github dependency with yarn using the following command: